Calculation of the Vacuum Energy Density using Zeta Function Regularization

 \end{quotation}

-Much has been written on the Cosmological Constant problem and the vacuum catastrophe, refer to \cite{Carroll-2000} for a pedagogical overview.
-In this paper, we attack the heart of the problem which is the divergent sums and integrals that have also plagued many other areas of Quantum Field Theory (QFT), using as our tool, a Zeta regularization technique to tame these infinities \cite{Aghili-Tafazoli-2018}.
+Much has been written on the \textit {Cosmological Constant (CC) problem} and the \textit {vacuum catastrophe} where we have the worst discrepancy between theory and measurement of about a factor of more than 120 orders of magnitude, refer to \cite{Carroll-2000} for a pedagogical overview.
+In this paper, we improve this discrepancy by more than half which still remains very high, but also propose 3 solutions, one of which is an exciting prediction that can help resolve the vacuum catastrophe.
+We attack the heart of the problem which is the divergent sums and integrals that have also plagued many other areas of Quantum Field Theory (QFT), using as our tool, a Zeta regularization technique to tame these infinities \cite{Aghili-Tafazoli-2018}.
 Refer also to \cite{Elizalde-2021} for a pedagogical overview of the Zeta function and the associated Zeta function regularization techniques with applications to physics. \\

-In \cite{Tafazoli-2019}, the vacuum energy density was shown to be within the upper bound set by the current cosmological models \cite{Gomez-2017} and observational data available in year 2000, however the effect of the particle masses and the quantum states of the different quantum fields were not properly taken into account.
-This paper remedies these issues and also compares with more recent observational data from year 2020 \cite{Planck Collaboration2018}. \\

-The total vacuum (zero-point) energy of a free (non-interacting) quantum field in flat spacetime, can be modeled as the sum of zero-point energies of a set of infinite number of quantum harmonic oscillators, one for each normal mode and given simply as ${+ \sum_{k} \frac{1}{2} \hbar \omega_{k}}$ for bosonic fields and ${- \sum_{k} \frac{1}{2} \hbar \omega_{k}}$ for fermionic fields\cite{Klauber-2013}, and where ${\frac{1}{2} \hbar \omega_{k}}$ represents the eigenvalues of the free Hamiltonian, ${\omega_{k}= \sqrt{m^2+k^2}}$ in Natural units, ${k}$ is the wave number (with units of \text {1/m}), ${m}$ is the particle mass associated with a specific field, and ${\hbar}$ is the reduced Planck constant.
+The total vacuum (zero-point) energy of a free (non-interacting) quantum field in flat spacetime, can be modeled as the sum of zero-point energies of a set of infinite number of quantum harmonic oscillators, one for each normal mode and given simply as ${+ \sum_{k} \frac{1}{2} \hbar \omega_{k}}$ for bosonic fields and ${- \sum_{k} \frac{1}{2} \hbar \omega_{k}}$ for fermionic fields \cite{Pauli-1971}, \cite{Klauber-2013}, and where ${\frac{1}{2} \hbar \omega_{k}}$ represents the eigenvalues of the free Hamiltonian, ${\omega_{k}= \sqrt{m^2+k^2}}$ in Natural units, ${k}$ is the wave number (with units of \text {1/Length}), ${m}$ is the particle mass associated with a specific field, and ${\hbar}$ is the reduced Planck constant.
 The negative sign, in front of the infinite sum, is due to the negative energy solutions allowed in the fermionic fields which must follow the Pauli Exclusion principle by obeying the canonical anti-commutation relations.

-Consequently, the vacuum energy density of a single state of a given field (i.e. energy ${E}$ per volume ${V}$) can be derived \cite{Klauber-2013} (section 10.8) to be
+Consequently, the vacuum energy density of a single state of a given field (i.e. energy ${E}$ per volume ${V}$) can be derived \cite{Pauli-1971}, \cite{Visser-2018}, \cite{Klauber-2013} (section 10.8) to be

 and by reintroducing ${\hbar}$ and ${c}$ in \eqref{eq:ZPE_def}, the total vacuum energy density of a field is given by